Olive Shapley

-Olive Mary Shapley (10 April 1910, Peckham, London – 13 March 1999, Powys, Wales) was a British radio producer and broadcaster.
+Olive Mary Shapley (10 April 1910 in Peckham, London – 13 March 1999 in Powys, Wales) was a British radio producer and broadcaster.

 Early life

 Olive Shapley was born Peckham, south London, into a Unitarian family.
 Her parents named her after the South African author Olive Schreiner.

 In 1929 Shapley went to read history at St Hugh's College, Oxford.
 There she met her lifelong friend Barbara Betts, the future Labour politician Barbara Castle; the two women spent their holidays together and shared an interest in politics.
-Shapley was briefly attracted to communism, and although her involvement was short-lived, it attracted the interest of the security services, who continued to monitor her for most of her life.
+Shapley was attracted to communism, prompted by a probable relationship with fellow student Sajjad Zaheer, and she joined the communist student organisation the October Club.
+Although her involvement in communist politics was short-lived, it attracted the interest of the security services, who continued to monitor her for most of her life.
 Castle recalled that she recognised in Olive "a fellow rebel against the sexist conventions of the Oxford of the 1920s".

 Career

 After a brief period working for the Workers' Educational Association and teaching at several schools, she joined the BBC in 1934 as an organiser of Children's Hour programming at BBC Manchester, there she soon developed an interest in documentary features as an assistant producer.
 During a live programme called Men Talking, Shapley had to use placards requesting Durham miners "not say bugger or bloody", one incident of several which persuaded BBC Director General Sir John Reith to insist on broadcasts being scripted.

 Using a recording van, weighing "seven tons when fully loaded", Shapley recorded actuality, which was innovative at the time, but the broadcast of swear words could now be avoided.
 She thought a claim by Paddy Scannell and David Cardiff that she was an innovator as being expressed in "very flattering terms".

 With Joan Littlewood in 1939 she created The Classic Soil (the programme still exists) which compared the social conditions of the day with those observed a century earlier by Friedrich Engels.
 Decades later, Shapley thought it "probably the most unfair and biased programme ever put out by the BBC".
 Other programmes from this period included the features Steel (1937), Cotton and Wool (both 1939).